Kullback-Leibler Potential for Non-Ergodic Replication Dynamics:An Information-Theoretic Second Law: Discussion

 while $k_{\mathrm B}T\,D_n$ quantifies the stepwise dissipated ``informational heat.''
 Together they account for the net degradation incurred by one replication step.

 \paragraph{Ergodic vs.\ non-ergodic limits.} If the reachable steady set $\Pi(p_0)$ collapses to a single invariant distribution (ergodic limit), $V$ reduces to the standard KL-to-steady Lyapunov function.
-Under non-ergodic, block-invariant constraints, $V$ is the \emph{minimal} KL distance to the steady \emph{set} $\Pi(p_0)$, so its decay quantifies relaxation under conserved coarse masses.
+Under non-ergodic block-invariant constraints, $V$ is \emph{minimal} KLD to the steady \emph{set} $\Pi(p_0)$, so its decay quantifies relaxation under conserved coarse masses.
 This distinction is essential for replication processes where structural constraints inhibit global mixing.

-\paragraph{Tightness and equality cases.} Equality in \eqref{eq:V-monotone} requires blockwise tightness of the data-processing inequality (Remark~\ref{rem:equality}); operationally, this corresponds to being at (or effectively on) a block-wise steady state.
-Away from such fixed points, the decrease is strict and $V$ serves as a sensitive progress variable for replication-driven relaxation.
+\paragraph{Tightness and equality cases.} The equality in \eqref{eq:V-monotone} requires blockwise tightness of the data processing inequality (Remark~\ref{rem:strictness-expanded}); operationally, this corresponds to being in (or effectively in) a blockwise steady state.
+Despite such fixed points, the decrease is strict and $V$ serves as a sensitive progress variable for replication-driven relaxation.

+\paragraph{Thermodynamic meaning of a non-zero asymptotic $V$.} \textit{Interpretation at long times.}~ The following clarifies the thermodynamic reading of a non-zero asymptotic $V$.
+Our KLD potential $V$ quantifies distance to the \emph{reachable steady set} that preserves coarse variables (block masses).
+In a driven NESS with primitive blocks, $V(p_n)\!\to\!0$ even though steady dissipation (housekeeping heat) can remain positive; $V$ is a state function, not a direct measure of instantaneous entropy production.
+A strictly positive long-time value emerges only when the trajectory is persistently kept away from the reachable set, e.g.\ due to weak inter-block leakage, non-primitive blocks, or active enforcement of coarse masses.
+In that case, choosing $\pi_j=p^{(j)}$ yields

+so $k_{\mathrm B}T\,V(p)$ is the minimal informational free-energy cost to \emph{refresh} the state back to the admissible coarse constraint.
+If refreshes occur with frequency $f$, the corresponding maintenance power satisfies $\mathcal P_{\min}\ge f\,k_{\mathrm B}T\,V_{\!*}$, where $V_{\!*}$ is the stationary value under the leak/drive.
+Thus, a non-zero asymptotic $V$ can be read as a lower bound on the energetic cost of maintaining a coarse-grained steady state while microscopic erasure/copying continuously occurs~\cite{HatanoSasa2001,EspositoVandenBroeck2010}.